Skip to main content

 </Response>

 Verb elements are executed in the order they appear.
-In this example, Vobiz will first speak the message, then play the hold music, and finally dial the number.
+In this example, Vobiz speaks the message, plays the hold music, and then dials the number.

 <?xml version="1.0" encoding="UTF-8"?>